 Heavy Bag: Considering all of these there is no surprise that heavy bag training should be prioritized in order to build more muscle as it provides more resistance than any other boxing training type.
 You can even increase the resistance by filling the bag more.
-On the other hand, you can’t go really hard with free standing ones as these can just fall down and make a mess or it can swing more than it should and because of that, there will not be constant tension on your muscles.
+On the other hand, you can’t go really hard with a free-standing one as these can just fall and make a mess or it can swing more than it should and because of that, your muscles will not be under constant tension most of the time during training.

-So hanging ones are preferred for muscle building over free standing punching bags.
-These don’t contract muscles a lot but still, this training is still way more effective than the others.
+So hanging ones are preferred for muscle building over free-standing punching bags.
+These don’t work muscles as much as dumbells but still, this training type is still way more effective than the other boxing training types.

 Focus Mitts: Actually you can’t go hard with punch mitts either but this one has an advantage.
-You can do different types of punches and thanks to the variation the muscle improvement will be more balanced.
+You can throw different types of punches including uppercuts and thanks to the variation the muscle improvement will be more balanced.

-Speed Bag: Speed bag is mostly used for increasing hand speed and having important habits for boxing like keeping hands up all times however using it definitely improves arm and shoulder muscles.
-It does not have a huge impact as it only provides a little resistance however the built muscles will be dense and this is the reason why these stay for a long time.
+Speed Bag: Speed bag is mostly used for increasing hand speed and building important habits for boxing like keeping hands up all times however using it regularly also improves arm and shoulder muscles.
+It does not have a huge impact as it provides low resistance however the built muscles will be dense and this is the reason why these muscles will remain sharp for a long time.

-However, don’t discourage because of the fact that muscle building benefits of speed bag are limited.
-Remember that just like any other boxing workout speed bag benefits you in other ways like improving cardio, punching skills…
+However, don’t discourage because of the fact that muscle building benefits of speed bags are limited.
+Remember that just like any other boxing workout speed bag benefits you in other ways like improving cardio, agility, punching skills…

-Reflex Bags, Double End Bag…: You don’t even exert much force during these training types.
-With that being said, you can actually build razor sharp abs with a couple of months training with those as you need to punch in a way that these bags swing right.
+Reflex Bags, Double End Bag: You don’t exert too much force during these training types.
+With that being said, you can actually build razor-sharp abs with a couple of months of training with those as you need to punch in a way that these bags can swing right.
 When this is the case, the abs are contracted throughout the session.